Book IV — The Marshal's Almanac

 The Ash Belt

-Industrial wasteland.
-Toxic air, perpetual gray haze, abandoned mining towns.
-Controlled by the Consortium, who continue to mine despite the air being unbreathable to those who weren’t born to it.
-The Veil-Born here are products of industrial death — Hollow Men, Walking Dead, things that came up through the wells.
+Industrial wasteland northwest of Rustwater: toxic air, perpetual gray haze, dead petrified forests, abandoned mining towns.
+Controlled by the Consortium, who keep mining despite air that’s unbreathable to anyone not born to it.
+The Circle of Ash hides in its smoke.
+Its threats are products of industrial death — Glass-Walkers (silent crystalline predators), Hollow Men, and the building-sized Ley-Engines that pump the Current like oil.

-Major settlement: Rustwater.
-The Consortium hub.
-Sheriff Crowe.
-The setting’s starting town for most campaigns.
+Major settlement: Rustwater — the Consortium hub, Sheriff Crowe’s town, and the starting town for most campaigns.

 The Scorchveil

-The deep desert.
-120°F at noon, below freezing at midnight, sand that shifts to bury the unwary.
-Controlled by the Dust Vultures, who have mastered Sand-Sailing with wind-driven skiffs.
-The Veil-Born here are dust-spirits — Ashborn, Mirages, things that resemble water and aren’t.
+The deep desert, southwest: 120°F at noon, below freezing at midnight, semi-sentient sand that shifts to bury the unwary or expose ruins.
+Controlled by the Dust Vultures, who sail the dunes on wind-driven skiffs.
+Its Veil-Born are dust-things — Ashborn (storm-spirits that reform unless killed by water or magic) and Mirages (Current illusions that cost Strain to interact with).

-Primary hazards: heat and thirst (water consumption doubles), navigation (maps are unreliable; Lodestone Compass or a Seer required for the deep desert), and The Shifting (failure on daily Frontier checks adds 1d3 days to the journey).
+Primary hazards: the Sun Tax (heat that punishes daytime travel), thirst (water consumption doubles — 2 rations of water per day), navigation (maps are unreliable; the deep desert demands a Seer or a Lodestone Compass), and The Shifting (a failed daily Frontier check adds 1d3 days to the journey).

-Major settlement: Greystone (cliff-fortress, steam-winch access).
-Major landmark: Ojo del Diablo (a 20-mile sinkhole lake; a Stable Breach where time runs sideways).
+Major settlement: Greystone (an Ironbrand-protected cliff-town on the mesa edge, reachable only by steam-winch lift).
+Major landmark: Ojo del Diablo — a 20-mile sinkhole lake, a Stable Breach where time runs sideways.

 The Stormrise Bluffs

-Jagged highlands under permanent storm clouds.
+Jagged highlands under permanent storm clouds, northeast.
 Lightning hunts.
-The Metal Rule says that wearing AR 2+ armor during storms means rolling 1d6 every hour and taking 4d6 damage on a 1 (usually fatal).
-The Veil-Born here are weather entities — Stormcallers (Boss-tier; localized extinction events), Lightning-Wraiths, Sky-Riders.
+The Metal Rule: wearing AR 2+ armor during a storm means rolling 1d6 every hour and taking 4d6 lightning damage on a 1 (usually fatal).
+Its Veil-Born are weather entities — chief among them the Stormcallers, Boss-tier riders of blue lightning that hunt anything moving fast.

-Primary hazards: lightning, The Hum (static charge inflicts −2 dice to Focus checks), Acoustics of the Dead (sound carries miles; base Stealth TN 15).
+Primary hazards: lightning, The Hum (saturating static inflicts −2 dice to Psionic Focus checks), and Acoustics of the Dead (canyon walls carry sound for miles; base Stealth TN 15).

-No major settlements; only outposts.
+No major towns, only outposts (like Lathrop, built atop a Ley-Line crossing where gravity runs at 80%).
 The Bluff Roads are the only navigable routes, and they require a guide (§15/day).

 The Graven Plain